rfhussain/Predictions-Using-Linear-Regression/README.md

 # Predictions Using Linear Regression
-A Project using the demo Ecommerce dataset, to predict on the requirements by the Ecommerce org.
+A Project using a demo Ecommerce dataset, to predict on the requirements by the Ecommerce org.

 ### Linear Regression
 Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables.
 This lesson introduces the concept and basic procedures of simple linear regression.